Stefan Christensen ← Back to writing

 The actual shift happened in four phases over six months.
 It wasn’t smooth.

-Some teams got it immediately.
+The first two months were spent resetting how each team saw their work: running sessions on what product thinking meant in practice.
+Some got it immediately.
 Others were skeptical.
 “We’ve always done enablement.
 Why change something that works?”
-It didn’t work—but that wasn’t obvious from the inside.
+It didn’t work, though that wasn’t obvious from the inside.

 What Worked

-Sensible defaults with free benefits.
-“Do it this way and you get monitoring, alerting, logging, scaling for free” was our most effective pitch.
-Engineers didn’t need to be convinced.
-They just used the tool and got better infrastructure than they could have built themselves.
+The most effective thing we did was make the right path the easy path.
+“Do it this way and you get monitoring, alerting, logging, and scaling for free” required no persuasion.
+Engineers used the tools and got better infrastructure than they could have built themselves.
+Adoption followed the value.

-One front door.
-Instead of teams figuring out which sub-team owned what, we created a single entry point.
-Engineers didn’t need to know platform team org charts.
+One structural change that helped: a single entry point.
+Engineers didn’t need to know which sub-team owned what.
 They needed to get their work done.

 What Didn’t Work

-Traditional product management techniques.
-A/B testing, statistical significance, conversion funnels—these are designed for millions of users.
+Traditional product management techniques don’t translate.
+A/B testing, statistical significance, and conversion funnels are built for millions of users.
 We had hundreds of engineers.
-We needed qualitative research and direct observation, not quantitative experimentation.
+We needed direct observation, not quantitative experimentation.

-Enablement mentality creeping back.
-It’s easy to slip.
+The enablement mentality kept creeping back.
 A team gets a flood of requests and starts saying yes to everything again.
-Compliance through documentation is weak.
-Compliance through tooling that makes the right thing the easy thing is strong.
-We had to constantly reinforce the product mindset.
+Compliance through documentation is weak; compliance through tooling that makes the right thing the easy thing is strong.
+We had to actively reinforce the product mindset, more than once.

-Tracking OKR completion percentages.
-Measuring “how much of the OKR did we complete?” led to arguments about estimation.
-We shifted to “how confident are we that we’ll complete this by end of quarter?”
-That changed the conversation from defense to problem-solving.
+We also learned to measure differently.
+Tracking OKR completion percentages led to arguments about estimation.
+Shifting to “how confident are we that we’ll complete this by end of quarter?” changed the conversation from defense to problem-solving.

-Feature creep.
-Once you’re shipping a product engineers love, everyone wants features.
+Feature creep was harder to resist than expected.
 Saying no to good requests is harder than saying no to bad ones.
 Every feature adds complexity and maintenance burden.
-We under-estimated how much discipline this required.
+We underestimated how much discipline this required.

 Six Months Later

-The reframing didn’t require new hiring, new budgets, or major structural changes.
-It required a shift in how we thought about the work and who we hired to lead it.
+The shift didn’t require new hiring, new budgets, or major structural changes.
+It required a change in how we thought about the work and who we hired to lead it.

 Are your platform teams measuring activity or impact?
 If they count docs written or workshops run, they’re in enablement mode.
 If they measure adoption rates and engineer velocity, they’re in product mode.

 Can engineers use your platform without reading documentation?
-If the answer is no, you’re optimizing for optionality over usability.
+If the answer is no, you’ve chosen optionality over usability.
 Good platform products make the right thing the easy thing.